 On your next exhale, keep the elbows close to your sides as you lower halfway down into chaturanga dandasana, also known as staff pose—in this pose, your elbows should be bent to a 90-degree angle.

 Inhale, flip the toes, and press the chest forward and up, gliding through to upward facing dog.
 Only your hands and the tops of the feet should be on the ground, your thighs and knees should be active and lifted.

 On an exhale tuck the toes and lift the hips back to downward facing dog.

 Repeat the full sequence on your left side.

 Shop We Flow Hard for more yoga sequences to try at home, plus a few of our favorite workout essentials.

 Mastered that sequence?
-Add these four yoga poses to your repertoire to de-stress after a long week.
+Try out these four yoga poses to de-stress after a long week.